dvln/out/README.md

 stream management.
-Designed to be a trivial drop-in replacement with no setup required for all your output (eg: fmt.Println, fmt.Print and fmt.Printf would become out.Println, out.Print and out.Printf with ability to also output at various other levels like out.Verboseln or out.Debugf or out.Fatal or out.Issue and various other levels).
-One can also access an io.Writer for any output level (if needed).
-For debug and trace (ie: trace = verbose debug) level output one can also control which package(s) or function(s) have their debug info dumped.
-This reduces debug output to only those areas of code one wishes to focus on (if desired).
+Designed to be a trivial drop-in replacement with no setup required for all your output (eg: fmt.Println, fmt.Print and fmt.Printf would become out.Println, out.Print and out.Printf with ability to also output at various other levels like out.Verboseln, out.Debugf, out.Fatal, out.Issue, out.Noteln, out.Printf, etc.  One can also access/adjust the screen and logfile io.Writer's for any output level.
+For debug and trace (ie: trace = verbose debug) level output one can also control which package(s) or function(s) have their debug info dumped (by default all debug data is dumped).
+This can reduce debug output to only those areas of code one wishes to focus on.

 I've written CLI tools in the past where I wanted greater control of where I send my output stream and how that stream might be dynamically "marked up",